1973 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1973 Proof DCAM Nickel

-The 1973 nickels rank as common coins in the Jefferson series in circulated and lower Mint State grades.
-However, rarity emerges sharply at the top of the grading scale—use the Coin Value Checker App to determine your coin’s exact value based on condition and mint mark.
+In circulated and lower Mint State grades, 1973 nickels are flat-out common.
+The rarity kicks in hard at the top of the grading scale—use the Coin Identifier and Value App to pin down your coin’s value based on condition and mint mark.

-Here is a quick rarity guide by grade: circulated examples (G through AU) are extremely common and worth face value to $0.50; MS60–MS65 examples are common from original rolls and mint sets worth $0.50–$15; MS65 Full Steps are moderately scarce, worth $15–$100; MS66 is scarce at both Philadelphia and Denver, with values jumping significantly; MS67 and MS67 Full Steps are genuinely rare—PCGS CoinFacts specifically describes the 1973-D at this level as “rare as few examples have been found”; and the PR70 DCAM San Francisco proof is a genuine rarity, with its auction record at $5,550.
+Here’s the quick breakdown: circulated pieces (G through AU) are everywhere, worth face value to $0.50.
+MS60–MS65 coins from original rolls and mint sets run $0.50–$15.
+MS65 Full Steps gets moderately scarce at $15–$100.
+MS66 is where values jump sharply for both Philadelphia and Denver.
+MS67 and MS67 Full Steps?
+Genuinely rare—PCGS CoinFacts calls the 1973-D at this level “rare as few examples have been found.”
+And the PR70 DCAM proof holds the auction record at $5,550.

 Key Features of the 1973 Nickel

-The 1973 nickel is part of the Jefferson nickel series designed by Felix Schlag.
-These coins feature the standard composition of 75% copper and 25% nickel, maintaining the traditional alloy that had been restored after World War II ended.
+The 1973 nickel belongs to the Jefferson series designed by Felix Schlag.
+It uses the standard 75% copper and 25% nickel alloy that came back after World War II.

-One important thing beginners should know: the 1973 nickel contains no silver.
-Its silvery appearance comes entirely from the nickel content in the alloy.
-The only Jefferson nickels with silver are the wartime issues from 1942 through 1945, which are easily identified by the large mintmark above Monticello on the reverse.
-The 1973 nickel has no such marking and no precious metal content.
+One thing to get straight right away: the 1973 nickel has no silver.
+That silvery look comes entirely from the nickel in the alloy.
+The only Jefferson nickels with silver are the 1942–1945 wartime issues, and you can spot those by the large mintmark above Monticello on the reverse.
+The 1973 nickel has no such marking and zero precious metal content.

 The Obverse of the 1973 Nickel

-The obverse features a left-facing profile portrait of Thomas Jefferson showing his head and shoulders, with the President wearing an enigmatic smile.
-The inscriptions include “IN GOD WE TRUST” on the left side in front of the portrait, “LIBERTY” curving along the right rim, and the date “1973” positioned below the portrait.
+You’ll see a left-facing profile of Thomas Jefferson—head and shoulders—with a slight smile.
+“IN GOD WE TRUST” runs along the left side in front of the portrait, “LIBERTY” curves along the right rim, and “1973” sits below.

-The designer’s initials “FS” for Felix Schlag appear just below Jefferson’s shoulder near the rim—a feature added in 1966.
-The mintmark is positioned below the date on the obverse, where it has been located since 1968.
-No mark indicates Philadelphia, “D” indicates Denver, and “S” indicates San Francisco proof coins.
+Look near the rim below Jefferson’s shoulder for the designer’s initials “FS” (Felix Schlag), added in 1966.
+The mintmark sits below the date on the obverse, where it’s been since 1968.
+No mark means Philadelphia, “D” means Denver, and “S” means a San Francisco proof.

 The Reverse of the 1973 Nickel

-The reverse displays Monticello, Jefferson’s Virginia estate, shown in frontal perspective.
-The inscriptions include “E PLURIBUS UNUM” above the building, while “MONTICELLO,” “FIVE CENTS,” and “UNITED STATES OF AMERICA” appear below.
+Flip it over and you’ll see Monticello, Jefferson’s Virginia estate, shown straight-on.
+“E PLURIBUS UNUM” arcs above the building.
+Below it: “MONTICELLO,” “FIVE CENTS,” and “UNITED STATES OF AMERICA.”

-The most important feature collectors examine is the staircase at Monticello’s entrance.
-Coins displaying the Full Steps (FS) designation—where five or six steps remain sharply defined with no merging or cuts—are highly prized and command premium values.
-NGC has distinguished between 5FS (five full steps) and 6FS (six full steps) since 2004, with 6FS examples commanding higher premiums.
-Examples with Full Steps become scarce at MS66 and are rare in MS67 or higher.
+The feature collectors zero in on is the staircase at Monticello’s entrance.
+Coins earning the Full Steps (FS) designation—where five or six steps stay sharply defined with no merging or breaks—carry serious premiums.
+NGC has split this into 5FS and 6FS since 2004, with 6FS worth more.
+Full Steps coins get scarce at MS66 and genuinely rare at MS67 or higher.

 Other Features of the 1973 Nickel